pitman75/vsd-hdp/README.md

 ```
 </details>

 The slack is negative but it will be fixed in PnR.
+Let's write changed netlist to the file `picorv32a.synthesis.v` :

+`write_verilog ~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/fastpico/results/synthesis/picorv32a.synthesis.v`

 ### Clock Tree Synthesis (CTS):